jpniederer/Dev-eryday/_posts/2017-1-2-deploying-dev-eryday-to-github-pages.markdown

 ---
 layout: post
 title:  "Deploying Dev-eryday to GitHub Pages"
-date:
+date: 2017-1-2 19:30:00 +0000
 categories: jekyll
 ---
 Deploying my Dev-eryday Jekyll project to GitHub Pages was a fairly painless process.
 GitHub is amazingly developer friendly and provides some truly great documentation to move the process along.
+Another great feature of GitHub Pages is the automatic deployment on commit.

 Major Steps
 ------------